 There is a strong relationship between the real and the visible since forever.
 In science, there is what we call the Observer Effect.
 It is the theory that simply observing a situation or phenomenon necessarily changes that phenomenon.
 Particularly in quantum physics, physicists have found that even passive observation of quantum phenomena can actually change the measured result.

-With this project, I wanted to represent images whose existence is not determined and thereby establish a similar experience of the Schrödinger’s cat paradox.
+With this project, I wanted to represent images whose existence is not determined and thereby establish a similar experience to the Schrödinger’s cat paradox.